Free shipping and free returns

 Frequently asked questions

-Short answers about origin, authenticity, materials, room effect and care of high-quality rugs.
+Short answers about origin, authenticity, materials and care.

 What is the difference between Persian rugs and oriental carpets?